carmelag/graphql-cursor-pagination/README.md

 ### Database setup
 To setup your MySQL database, you can either choose to use the command line tool or to download a GUI (__Sequel PRO, phpmyadmin, MySQL Workbench, HeidiSQL__)
 You need to create a brand new db called *"art-db"*.
-After that in your project root, create a new sql file and name it *"db.sql"* copy inside this file the db dump that you find in the repository's __db.sql__.
+After that, in your project root, create a new sql file and name it *"db.sql"* copy inside this file the database dump that you find in the repository's __db.sql__.

 You need to execute this file to create the __artwork__ table and fill it with data.

-If you are using MySQL command line, open a new tab on the terminal and to create the database run:
+If you are using the MySQL command line, open a new tab on the terminal and to create the database run:
 ```
 mysql --host=localhost -u{username} -p
 CREATE DATABASE art-db;
 ```
-`CTRL` + `C` now exit MySQL CLI.
+`CTRL` + `C` now exit the MySQL CLI.

 And to create the tables run:
 ```